Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Introduction

-} Along these lines we also recall the work in \cite{ Hani2019, Haus2016, Haus2015, GK15}.
-Apart from the case of completely resonant equations (the Szeg\H{o} equation \cite{GG10}, which is the resonant system of the Half-wave equation), this strategy gives norm amplification results in finite time.
+} Along these lines we also recall the work in \cite{Hani2019, Haus2016, Haus2015, GK15}.
+On compact domains, transposing the growth of the resonant dynamics to the full equation requires a stability lemma, which restricts such norm amplification results to finite time-scales.
+A remarkable exception occurs for completely integrable models, such as the cubic Szeg\H{o} equation \cite{GG10} --- which arises as the resonant system of the half-wave equation --- whose integrable structure provides other mechanisms yielding growth of Sobolev norms in infinite time.